Top Trends Of Revenue Cycle In 2023

 The COVID-19 pandemic led to the widespread adoption of remote working technologies and lifestyles across various industries.
 However, healthcare decision-makers were slow to adopt these changes, resulting in the loss of administrative teams, especially within the revenue cycle workforce.
 Unfortunately, when they attempted to re-hire staff, they faced a shortage of labor.
 To compound this problem, a significant percentage of the clinical and administrative workforce opted for gig economy jobs or relocated closer to their families post-COVID.
 These trends suggest that the labor shortage in healthcare is expected to persist and intensify over the next decade.

-In response to this challenge, healthcare leaders must adopt secure remote technologies and outsourcing/offshoring strategies to mitigate the effects of the labor shortage and locate the necessary resources for their clinical and administrative functions.
+In response to this challenge, healthcare leaders must adopt secure remote technologies and outsourcing/offshoring strategies, including partnering with revenue cycle companies, to mitigate the effects of the labor shortage and locate the necessary resources for their clinical and administrative functions.

 1. Financial Planning